 - Management agent is installed to handle machine inventory, operating system (OS) and software updates

 - Password tool is enabled, allowing user to use Hawk ID and password to set engineering password

 - Microsoft Office, Matlab, Firefox, Flash, Shockwave, and Java are installed

 Option 1 - Minimum support - no charge

-- Owner is responsible for any interactions with the vendor for warranty support
+- The owner is responsible for any interactions with the vendor for warranty support.

 Option 2 - Intermediate support

 Fee: $250 one-time for the life of the computer

 - Computer can be joined to Iowa domain.